Drakeo the Ruler: Death

-Caldwell was pronounced dead as a result of his stab wounds at around midnight on December 19, 2021, roughly four hours after the initial altercation.
-As of December 21, 2021, the Los Angeles Police Department is investigating his death as a homicide.
+Caldwell was pronounced dead as a result of his stab wounds on December 19, 2021.
+As of December 21, 2021, the Los Angeles Police Department continues to investigate his death as a homicide.
 He was interred at Forest Lawn Memorial Park in Hollywood Hills.

 Aftermath and reactions

-Following the news of his death, Corniel stated she would be suing Live Nation in regards to Caldwell's murder, citing negligence from the venue and lax security measures from the staff.
+Following the news of his death, Corniel stated she would be suing Live Nation in regard to Caldwell's murder, citing negligence from the venue and lax security measures from the staff.
 In January 2023, a Los Angeles County Superior Court judge denied a motion by Live Nation to dismiss the lawsuit, allowing it to move forward.

-Snoop Dogg posted a lengthy message to his Instagram expressing his condolences to Caldwell's family, and that he had been in his dressing room preparing to perform when he was informed of the incident.
+Snoop Dogg posted a lengthy message on Instagram expressing his condolences to Caldwell's family, and that he had been in his dressing room preparing to perform when he was informed of the incident.
 He closed the statement with "I'm praying for peace in hip hop."
 Wiz Khalifa also called for peace in the music industry following the violent deaths of Caldwell and rapper Young Dolph.